okutkan/K8s-Vagrant/README.md

 ## Getting started

-- run Install-Linux.sh or Install-Mac.sh depending on your operating system
+- run `Install-Linux.sh` or `Install-Mac.sh` depending on your operating system

-## Setup OOverview
+## Setup Overview

 ### Step 1: Vagrantfile

-- The valu oof IMAGE_NAME can be changed to reflect desired vagrant base image.
+- The value of IMAGE_NAME can be changed to reflect desired `vagrant base image`.
 - The value of N denotes the number of nodes present in the cluster, it can be modified accordingly.
 In the below example, we are setting the value of N as 2.

 ```bash